jefftranter/raspberrypi/gpio-board/README.md

 The board is compatible with the GPIO connector on a Toradex Colibri i.MX6 series mounted on an Aster carrier board.
 Programming is slightly different from a Raspberry Pi as the GPIO devices names are numbered differently (see below).

+If you use the official Raspberry Pi touchscreen, it uses two pins on the GPIO connector for power.
+This will conflict with being able to install the GPIO Learning Board on the connector.
+A couple of workarounds for this are:

+1. Connect the touchscreen using wirewrap or soldered wires to leave the GPIO pins free.
+2. On the GPIO Learning Board, use a GPIO header with long pins that extend from the top of the board and can be used to attach the touchscreen wires.
+See, for example https://www.buyapi.ca/product/gpio-stacking-header-for-pi-abpi-2-extra-long-2x20-pins/

 ## PARTS LIST

 See the file bom.csv.